miracle-42/demo.futureforms/playbooks/demo/README.md

 The installation, download and compilation takes about 3 minutes and will take up about 1.1GB disk space.

-## Start database.js
+## Start openrestapi

-`database.js` is a Java program which is the actual web server.
+`openrestapi` is a Java program which is the actual web server.
 Go to the directory and start the webserver:

 ```
-cd ~/futureforms/database.js.demo/
+cd build/openrestapi.demo/
-bin/database.js start
+bin/openrestapi start
 ```

-Now the web service is running on port 9002 and can be seen at http://localhost:9002/
+Now the web service is running on port 9002 and can be seen at http://127.0.0.1:9002/

 Now the frontscreen can be seen.